 There are many different types of behavioural addictions, as any given stimuli can be addictive where emotional responses are provided in turn of exposure.

-However, there are some very common behavioural addictions that can amount to serious, life-limiting conditions if allowed.
+However, some very common behavioural addictions can amount to serious, life-limiting conditions if allowed.

 Internet addiction: Feeling fixated on online connectivity, to virtual personas, to compare the lives of others, to scrolling through online content, and to the 24/7 outlet of activity.